-There is nothing more powerful than getting to see your brand through the eyes of your customers.
-However, if you receive thousands of NPS responses, sorting through the received feedback becomes challenging since there is too much feedback to analyze manually, no consistent criteria to rely on and lack of granularity involved.
+There is nothing more powerful than seeing your brand through the eyes of your customers.
+However, if you receive thousands of NPS responses, sorting through the received feedback becomes challenging since there is too much feedback to analyze manually, no consistent criteria to rely on, and a lack of granularity involved.

-Fortunately, there are several automated text analysis solutions, like MonkeyLearn or Thematic, enabling you to process high volumes of NPS responses automatically, and ensure consistent tagging criteria, round the clock.
+Fortunately, there are several automated text analysis solutions, like MonkeyLearn or Thematic, enabling you to process high volumes of NPS responses automatically, and ensure consistent tagging criteria, around the clock.

 Text analytics applied to NPS responses can help identify common customer pain points by grouping feedback into theme buckets (tags), allowing you to understand how to improve.
 You would be able to group the Promoters, Passives, and Detractors, and find the most prevalent tags in their responses.